 See the forecast for the different proportional results of digital advertising:

 Access the data here.

 Be patient and take into account the Google learning phase

 Time shows what’s really important – even in ads!
 Give your ads time in the beginning (at least two weeks) to earn enough impressions and be tested against each other.
 Make changes only once you have enough data to draw conclusions from.
 The more data the better and data collection takes time.

 We know how much time and energy it takes to set up the optimal strategy and produce professional, appealing ads.
 But we also know that once everything is on track, nothing is more exciting than seeing your Ads succeed.

 With a Google Ads account on top of your other Google platform accounts, things can get messy.
-We advise to centralize your data in Google Data Studio.
+We advise to centralise your data in Google Data Studio.

-Final info: we would like to clarify that: no – we are not sponsored by Wordstream! ?
-We just think that their content is really good and much of their further explanations come in handy for our article.
-Thanks for that Wordstream! ?
+Final info: we would like to clarify that: no – we are not sponsored by Wordstream.
+We just think that their content is really good and we found their provided explanations very useful for our blog.
+Thanks for that Wordstream!